foxdemon143/Redstoner-Bot/README.md

 /*

-Copyright © 2012-2013 by DJ NEON and Azad
+Copyright © 2012-2013 by DJ NEON and RedStoner

 Permission to use and/or distribute this software for any purpose without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.